 The Palm Beach and Caloosahatchee plans will be available tonight during a public meeting of the East Lee County Council at the Olga Community.
 Center.
-They were created by community members with the County and support from A sister plan called the the city of Fort Myers over
+They were created by com- the past year. munity members with the help of \$50,000 from Lee lic input," said Council-County and support from woman Tammy Hall, who